sealightclock/test_flutter_dummy_mvvm_clean_bloc/CONTRIBUTING.md

 #### [GUIDELINE] Event class

-A base Event class should be sealed and should extend Equatable for comparison purposes.
+A base Event class should be sealed.

 Typical events: Load, Update.